avelino/avelino.run/content/blog/2025-04-21-the-power-of-two-days-neuroscience-behind-the-48-hour-rule-for-effective-feedback.md

 ## Neurophysiology of Emotional Regulation: Why Time Matters

-Rock introduces the concept of the **“refractory state”** — a period after emotional activation when:
+Rock introduces the concept of the **"refractory state"** — a period after emotional activation when:

 - People **cannot process new information** effectively;
 - Working memory is impaired;
 - Focus is on self-protection, not learning.

-> "_It’s futile to rationalize with someone in a refractory state.
-They may hear your words, but they’re not processing them._"
+> "_It's futile to rationalize with someone in a refractory state.
+They may hear your words, but they're not processing them._"
 > — David Rock

 **Waiting 48 hours** ensures that both leader and employee exit the refractory state, enabling a conversation grounded in awareness, cognition, and empathy.